neps-in/code-snippets-for-everyday/mysql-joins.md

 ## Problem 2
 ## List out all the persons in the family who does not have not even one child.
-Technically speaking list all male, femal who dont even have one child.
+Technically speaking list all male, female who dont even have one child.

 First we need to find list of person who have atleast one child, and if we filter out all these people we will get list of person who dont have any child.